 Review the AWS EC2 Instance types to choose the instance type that best suits your needs.
 See the following summary table, or see Amazon EC2 instance types.

-Important: Your FileMaker Cloud instance is a compute resource in AWS.
+Important: Your FileMaker Cloud for AWS instance is a compute resource in AWS.
 If you have an hourly subscription, you pay on an hourly basis from the time you launch or start a compute resource until the time you stop or terminate it.
 (For data storage and transfer, you pay on a per-gigabyte basis.)
 You can turn off your compute resources and stop paying for them when you don’t need them.
 See AWS EC2 User Guide, "Stop and Start your Instance".

 |Type||Description||Use for||vCPU||CPU credits/hour||Memory (GiB)|

 |t2.medium||Used for workloads that don’t use the full CPU often or consistently, but occasionally need to burst (surge).
 The baseline performance and ability to burst are governed by CPU Credits.||Early product experiments, small databases||2||24||4|